NehmanDevelops/Nehman-Bot/README.md

 ## 🧑‍💻 About the Developer

-Created by **Nehman**, a passionate computer science student at York University, dedicated to building innovative and practical solutions.
-Check out my [LinkedIn](https://www.linkedin.com/in/nehman-develops) for more projects and updates!
+Created by **Nehman**, a  computer science student at York University, dedicated to building innovative and practical solutions.
+Check out my [LinkedIn](https://www.linkedin.com/in/nehman-rahimi-916225258/) for more projects and updates

 ## 📝 License